Rocky Loves Emily

 Rocky Loves Emily is an American pop rock band formed in Sterling Heights, Michigan in 2008.
 As of mid-2012, their lineup consists of vocalist Brandon Ellis, drummer Pete Kalinowski, guitarists Sean Kick and Andrew Stevens, and bassist Stephen Hull.
-They released an independent EP, The What What What EP, before signing to Tooth & Nail Records and releasing a second EP, American Dream EP and a debut full-length, Secrets Don't Make Friends, which was produced by Matt Grabe and released on April 24, 2012.
+They released an independent EP, The What What What EP, before signing to Tooth & Nail Records and releasing a second EP, American Dream EP, produced by Casey Bates, and a debut full-length, Secrets Don't Make Friends, which was produced by Matt Grabe and released on April 24, 2012.

 Band history

-Formation and first EP (2008-2010)
+Formation and first EP (2008–2010)

 Lead Singer Brandon Ellis and Drummer Peter Kalinowski co-founded Rocky Loves Emily.
 They knew of each other in the local music scene but met for the first time while on tour with different bands at a show somewhere in Minnesota.
 They kept in contact, and when their former bands broke up they started Rocky Loves Emily.
 One day Pete Kalinowski, Stephen Hull, and Brandon Ellis had lunch together discussing band names.
 Pete Kalinowski and Steve Hull came up with the band name.
 "We were talking about old 90's movies that we remembered watching as kids.
 I remember Steve saying, did you guys ever see 3 ninjas, I immediately started chanting Rocky Loves Emily and paused and said that's it!
 That's our band name!" -Peter Kalinowski.
 Taking their name from a line in the 1992 film 3 Ninjas.
 A debut EP entitled What What What was released to iTunes in July of that year.
 The band spent the next several months touring, most notably playing acoustic shows at Hot Topic stores, and was a finalist in Alternative Presss January 2010 "Hometown Heroes" competition.

-Signing and American Dream EP (2010-2011)
+Signing and American Dream EP (2010–2011)

 In 2010, on a day off in Seattle they attended Copeland's Farewell Tour, the band encountered an A&R executive from Tooth & Nail Records and ended up giving him a copy of their EP.
 This resulted in a phone call a month later and the band's subsequent signing to the label.
 The band then recorded several demos over the summer before being flown to Seattle to record their second EP, American Dream, with producer Casey Bates.
 The signing was officially announced in October, and the EP itself was released on November 22, preceded by the single "Clueless".
 Soon after the band toured heavily being gone more than half of the year on self-booked tours.